The Haunted Cashtown Inn

 From this moment forward, the Cashtown Inn was thrust into chaos.
 As wounded soldiers were dragged from the battlefield back to Confederate lines, the inn transformed from a command post into a makeshift field hospital.
 Rooms became operating theaters.
 Beds, floors, and tables were used for amputations.
 Blood soaked the wooden floorboards.
 Doctors worked around the clock in appalling conditions, often with no anesthesia.
 Limbs were tossed from windows, and cries of agony echoed through the halls.

 Thousands of men passed through the Cashtown Inn during those grim days—some survived, many did not.
 That intense suffering, emotional trauma, and violent death has left a psychic scar on the building, one that paranormal investigators believe is the root of the hauntings experienced there to this day.
+It's the same combination of factors that helps explain why Gettysburg as a whole is so deeply haunted.

 Today, that trauma seems to linger.
 Guests and staff alike report ghostly apparitions, strange noises, and sudden cold spots that have no earthly explanation.